 Integrated Circuit Card ID or SIM serial number is also sent to your carrier when your device is connected to the network.

-By always using the VOIP number you limit the potential for tracking.
+By always using the VoIP number, you limit the potential for tracking.
 If your SIM phone number gets leaked, there is a chance for you to be tracked via the identifiers mentioned above, linked to the device.
-By contrast if a VOIP number is leaked, the number is not linked to your device identifiers the way you SIM number is.
-For added privacy you should make VOIP calls only when connected to the internet with a secure Virtual Private Network (VPN).
+By contrast, if a VoIP number is leaked, the number is not linked to your device identifiers the way your SIM number is.
+For added privacy, you should make VoIP calls only when connected to the internet with a secure Virtual Private Network (VPN).

-As a summary, to maximise privacy avoid using the SIM to make phone calls (or send SMS messages) and never give out the SIM phone number.
-Next we see how you you can set up your Telnyx account and then make VOIP calls on your Android device.
+As a summary, to maximize privacy, avoid using the SIM to make phone calls (or send SMS messages) and never give out the SIM phone number.
+Next, we see how you can set up your Telnyx account and then make VoIP calls on your Android device.

-To get going with Telnyx you will need to create an account , add some funds to the account and then choose your first VOIP number.
-When choosing a number you get some options like ability to fax (if you ever need to send a fax 😅) and ability to make emergency calls.
-You will also be able to choose the country and region for your number.
+To get going with Telnyx you will need to create an account , add some funds to the account and then choose your first VoIP number.
+When picking a number, you get some options like ability to fax (if you ever need to send a fax 😅) and ability to make emergency calls.
+You will also be able to pick the country and region for your number.

-Once that is set up, it's time to fix the VOIP side.
+Once that is set up, it's time to fix the VoIP side.
 From the options on the left (on the Telnyx dashboard), select SIP Connections.
-SIP stands for Session Initiation Protocol and is the method we will use to make VOIP calls from our Android device.
-Towards the bottom of the screen, on the right, you will see box to enter Connection name.
-You can enter your new VOIP phone number here.
-For example if your VOIP number is +44 5566 777 888, you can enter 445566777888.
+SIP stands for Session Initiation Protocol and is the method we will use to make VoIP calls from our Android device.
+Towards the bottom of the screen, on the right, you will see a Connection name box.
+You can enter your new VoIP phone number here.
+For example, if your VoIP number is +44 5566 777 888, you can enter 445566777888.
 Next, below, beside Type you will see it says Credentials.
 Click the Credentials text and a new panel appears.